-Small ship adventure cruises inherently involve daily off-vessel excursions with a focus on exploring the environment up close and viewing wildlife.
-The activity level on smaller ship cruises is diverse, and there are many choices depending on how active or relaxed you’d like to be.
+All small ship adventure cruises include off-vessel excursions with a focus on exploring the environment up close and viewing wildlife.
 Many of our cruise itineraries include guided light hiking and easy sea kayaking or snorkeling, and sometimes alternative activities such as stand-up paddleboarding, camping, scuba diving, skiing and even river rafting.
 Each and every activity is optional, and the naturalist/guides aboard every ship will help passengers to determine if an activity or excursion is right for them.
 A fun part of the AdventureSmith booking process is that we take your activity level into consideration before you go; our team will assess your activity interests and match you with the best adventure cruise for your travel style.

 Yes, similar to traditional larger-ship cruises, you can simply book an individual cabin aboard a small ship.
 In fact, 75% of our travelers choose to book individual cabins this way: on a set departure.
 We also connect travelers in groups as small as 8 guests with charter cruises.
 Choose this charter option to book the entire ship and help set its route and onboard programming for the duration of your trip.
 Our most popular destinations for chartering your own ship include Galapagos Islands yacht charters, Mediterranean yacht charters and Alaska yacht charters.

-In general, small ship cruises cost more than their big-ship cruise counterparts, but the experience is so inclusive and immersive that the dividends to you are much greater.
+In general, small ship cruises cost more than their big-ship cruise counterparts, but the experience is so inclusive and immersive that the dividends to you are much greater and the total costs can end up being comparable.
 Ultimately, how much a small cruise costs all depends on where you want to go, the size of the vessel you are on and its amenities.
-All cruise and land tour pricing listed on the AdventureSmith Explorations website is the cost per person, in USD, and our rates depending on the destination start at around $200-$500 per day.
+All cruise and land tour pricig listed on the AdventureSmith Explorations website is the cost per person, in USD, and our rates depending on the destination start at around $200-$500 per day.
 This price often varies based on how many persons are sharing the cabin, transfer or tour, as well as any small ship cruise deals to factor in.

-Some small ships offer dedicated single cabins, but most ships do not but instead have double-occupancy cabins that can be booked for dedicated single-use with a single supplement charge.
-Somewhat akin to how hotel rooms are a fixed price no matter if you are staying in it alone, this is the case here.
-Thus, if you are a single traveler, be sure to look for “single supplement” rates that often offer you a discount on paying for the full double-occupancy cabin.
+Just like a hotel room, you can expect to pay more to book a cabin as a single traveler.
+But there are exceptions.
+Some small ships offer dedicated single cabins, but most ships instead have double-occupancy cabins that can be booked for dedicated single-use with a single supplement charge.
+This supplement is essentially a a discount on paying for the full double-occupancy cabin.
 In many destinations, there is the possibility of waiving the single supplement by agreeing to a “cabin share,” wherein you are paired with a fellow traveler of the same gender in a cabin.
 This is especially popular on Antarctica cruises, where you will often find many cabin and pricing options for single travelers.

-Included and excluded services vary from cruise to cruise, and are always listed in the “DETAILS” section of each itinerary listed on our website.
-These can be discussed further with your AdventureSmith Specialist upon booking.
-Common inclusions with the cabin fare are onboard meals and guided activities during the itinerary.
+Common inclusions with a small cruise cabin fare are onboard meals and guided activities during the itinerary.
 Common exclusions from the cabin fare are airfare (international or domestic), gratuities, alcoholic beverages and insurance of any kind.
 But there are exceptions to each of these.
 For example, many of our small boat cruises have included alcoholic beverages, and some of our Mediterranean cruises have nights free at ports of call so you can dine on your own off-ship.
+Included and excluded services vary from cruise to cruise, and are always listed in the “DETAILS” section of each itinerary listed on our website.
+These can be discussed further with your AdventureSmith Specialist upon booking.